|Item||Square Foot Cost|

 - Engineered to meet your local codes

 - Custom-made to your specifications

 - Warranties of 30yrs+

-A metal frame building can be constructed in just a few days.
-The typical timeline for metal-framed building construction from a kit is 4-28 days, compared to several months for other construction options.
+A metal frame structure can be constructed in as little as 3-5 days.
+The typical timeline for construction from a kit is 7-28 days, compared to several months for other traditional construction options.

-Smaller buildings under 2,000 square feet can be built in just a few days.
-Larger buildings, such as a 10,000-square-foot warehouse, can be completed in a matter of weeks rather than months with traditional construction methods.
+Small metal building kits of less than 2,000 square feet can be erected in just a few days.
+On the other hand, larger structures like a 10,000-square-foot warehouse can be finished in a matter of weeks instead of months, as compared to conventional construction methods.